Hypoxic Ischemic Encephalopathy (HIE) Lawyers

 Find out more about HIE and your legal right to compensation for your child’s care.
 Call (919) 780-5400 for a free, confidential consultation with an HIE lawyer.

-Hypoxic ischemic encephalopathy can have varied, long-term consequences.
-The severity of brain damage and the location of such damage may influence what types of symptoms a child experiences, as well as the amount of care he or she needs.
-The full impact of HIE might not be fully recognized until a child reaches about three to four years of age.
+Hypoxic ischemic encephalopathy (HIE), often stemming from birth asphyxia, can have varied, long-term consequences.
+The severity and location of brain damage significantly influence the types of symptoms a child may experience, as well as the level of care required.
+The full impact of HIE and neonatal encephalopathy may not be fully recognized until a child reaches about three to four years of age.

 HIE has been linked to such symptoms and conditions as: